How to Monitor a Media Services Account

 You can monitor the number of queued encoding jobs, failed encoding tasks, active encoding jobs represented by the input and output data from the encoder, as well as the blob storage usage associated with your Media Services account.
 In addition, if you are streaming content to customers, you can retrieve various streaming metrics as well.
 You can choose to monitor your data for the last 6 hours, 24 hours or 7 days.

-Note Additional costs are associated with monitoring storage data in the Azure Management Portal.
+Additional costs are associated with monitoring storage data in the Azure Classic Portal.
 For more information, see Storage Analytics and Billing.

-In the Management Portal, click Media Services, and then click the Media Services account name to open the dashboard.
+In the Azure Classic Portal, click Media Services, and then click the Media Services account name to open the dashboard.

 To monitor your encoding jobs or data, simply begin submitting encoding jobs to Media Services, or start streaming content to customers through the use of Azure Media On-Demand Streaming.
 You should start seeing monitoring data on the dashboard after about an hour.